Fendev-repo/launch_school_120_object_oriented_programming/assignment_RPS_bonus_features/ex03_class_for_each_move/README.md

 						have a 'Player has_a chosen_move', that would mean that much of the existing code would need to be changed; as well as moving selection complexity to both the Human and Computer classes.
-Therefore, I chosen go with a 'Move has_a chosen_move'
+Therefore, I chosen go with a 'Move has_a chosen value' and value is a new class object.

 			- what behavior should each new Value object (i.e., paper, rock etc) have?
 				- should simple confirm its value
-					- value()
+					- name()

 			- should the Move class be the superclass for each of the moves types?
-				- No, as I have decided that the Move class will have a collaborator object - I will utulize the existing instance variable 'value' - and store a collaborator object called value
+				- No, as I have decided that the Move class will have a collaborator object - I will utilize the existing instance variable 'value' - and store a collaborator object called value

 			- Should there be any changes to the existing Move class?